 Instead we are striving to change the world of real estate, by focussing on what we believe is important to you.
 And that boils down to two things:

 We believe you want an advocate in your court.
 Someone who’s got your back, protecting you from fundamental mistakes.
 Somebody using their knowledge and experience to your advantage.
 Empowering you to make informed decisions, by talking straight and advising you what you need to know.
 Somebody acting and serving in your interests.
 We think the last thing you want is a sales pitch.
 Somebody telling you want you want to hear – leaving you wondering for who’s advantage the advice was given.
 I mean can a commission-only salesperson really put your interests above their own survival?
 Maybe they can, but how do you know?
 There’s always that element of doubt.
 On that note, can you think of any trusted profession that works on a commission-only basis?
 This is why we have rejected the commission-only sales culture and restated real estate as a ‘Professional Service’.
 Changing the foundation of our business to align with our core values.

 2. The most profit in your hand.

 We believe you engage us to maximise your profit – how much you are left with in your hand after all expenses.
 Getting the most profit is not about us being the ‘biggest’ or making the ‘most sales’.
 It’s doesn’t involve hype and it’s not about sales gimmicks.
 After helping you avoid fundamental mistakes, it’s simply about increasing your sale price and reducing your expenses.
 That’s it.
-In The Common Sense Approach to Sell Real Estate we reveal firstly how to maximise your price with the competent execution of eight key steps.
+In How To Keep The Most From The Sale Of Your Property we reveal firstly how to maximise your price with the competent execution of eight key steps.
 Then we show how ‘Professional Service’ based fees have helped clients bank significantly more profit by reducing their expenses, on average by 36% – compared to a traditional commission-only of $500 plus 3% plus GST.